sendinblue/APIv3-ruby-library/docs/SMSCampaignsApi.md

 api_instance = SibApiV3Sdk::SMSCampaignsApi.new

 opts = {
-  status: "status_example", # String | Status of campaign.
+  status: 'status_example', # String | Status of campaign.
-  start_date: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Mandatory if endDate is used.
+  start_date: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Mandatory if endDate is used.
 Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent sms campaigns.
 Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
-  end_date: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Mandatory if startDate is used.
+  end_date: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Mandatory if startDate is used.
 Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent sms campaigns.
 Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
   limit: 500, # Integer | Number limitation for the result returned
   offset: 0 # Integer | Beginning point in the list to retrieve from.
 }